Psalm 51: 3-4, 12-13, 14-15

 - “wash,” which implies the treading or pounding that was involved in washing clothes, and

 - “cleanse,” which indicates a deep cleansing of dross from metal or disease from the body.

 The very language shows that the admission of guilt and the plea for forgiveness are profound and comprehensive.

 A clean heart create for me, O God, and a steadfast spirit renew within me.

-Realizing that the seriousness of the offenses calls for a thorough transformation, the psalmist prays for a clean heart and a spirit that will not falter (see Ezekiel 11:19).
-The technical term for “create” (bārā’) is used, indicating that the psalmist is asking for a radical transformation and acknowledging that only God can effect it.
+Realizing that the seriousness of sin calls for a thorough transformation, the psalmist prays for a clean heart and a spirit that will not falter (see Ezekiel 11:19).
+The technical term for “create” (bārā’) is used, indicating that the psalmist is asking for a radical transformation by way of God’s transcendent power as Creator of the universe.

 Cast me not out from your presence, and your Holy Spirit take not from me.
 Give me back the joy of your salvation, and a willing spirit sustain in me.